10 Things You Should Never Do In Varanasi

 6. Not trying the local/street food

 Varanasi is literally a heaven for foodies!
 So, if you’d like to taste the real Banarasi food then check out these top ten places to eat street food in Varanasi.
-Don’t worry about the calories you can burn them all while walking around the Ghats! 😉
+Don’t worry about the calories, you can burn them all while walking around the Ghats! 😉

 7. Road Trip?

 Varanasi is made of Streets and Ghats, best to be explored on feet and boat.
-Most of the places in the main city can be reached by ghats as they are interconnected.
+Most of the places in the main city can be reached via ghats as they are interconnected.
 Try to utilise ghats, streets and tuk-tuks for your daily commute.

-8. Not Spending Time With Locals
+8. miss Spending Time With Locals

 9. Making Fun of the Rituals